Save our Clandon

 3. Commerce over conservation

 The proposal prioritises commercial uses such as events, exhibitions, and dining over conservation.
-These plans conflict with the National Trust’s charitable purpose to promote the permanent preservation for the benefit of the Nation's buildings of beauty and historic interest.
+These plans conflict with the National Trust’s charitable purpose to promote the permanent preservation of buildings of beauty and historic interest for the benefit of the nation.

 6. Inappropriate display space

 The artworks and artefacts which are to be displayed inside the building require a carefully controlled environment, and the cavernous burnt-out space is not suitable for this.
-Achieving this will require intrusive partitions and cases, which will detract from the building’s historic character and compromise its original design.
+Displays will require intrusive partitions and cases, which will detract from the building’s historic character and compromise its original design.

 8. Noise and loss of tranquillity